Up to 50% off sofas & mattresses — limited‑time deals.

 Which Big Lots sofa is best for deep lounging?

 Parkdale.
-The corner seat and sprawl space make it the most lounge-forward option.
+The corner seat and sprawl space make it the most lounge-forward option in this test group.

 Which one feels best for back support during long TV nights?

 Wellsley.
-The power recline lets you repeat a comfortable position, and support stays more structured over long sessions.
+The power recline makes the support easier to repeat, and the back feel stays more structured through long sessions.

 I work on a laptop from the sofa.
 Which model fits that routine?

 McRay.
-It holds a more upright posture and doesn’t collapse into a slouch as quickly.
+It holds a more upright posture and does not drop into a slouch as quickly as the softer lounge designs.

 Which is easiest for a small apartment?

 Arlis.
-It’s easier to place, easier to move, and better for upright daily sitting.
+It is easier to place, easier to move, and better for upright daily sitting in a smaller room.

 Which is most forgiving for cleaning and daily mess?